 WordPress.com is straightforward, but there are several steps to follow in the set-up process.
-To begin, go to www.wordpress.com and click "Get Started".
+To begin, go to wordpress.com and click "Get Started".

-Note: WordPress has a habit of tweaking the way these steps are laid out from time to time, so don't worry if what you see on the screen looks slightly different at any given step.
+Note: WordPress has a habit of tweaking the way these steps are laid out from time to time, so what you see on the screen may look a little different if you're reading this a while after the Start Freelancing course.

 Step #1: Fill in your email address, and choose a username and password.
-(Alternatively, sign up by using an existing Google profile.)
+Alternatively, sign up by using an existing Google or Apple profile.